seton-hall-university/nj-makerDay-2016-docs/home-automation/diodes.md

 # Diodes[^1]

-Diodes are components that allow electrical current to pass through them in one direction.
+The most common function of a diode is to allow an electric current to pass in one direction (called the diode's forward direction), while blocking current in the opposite direction (the reverse direction)[^2].
 They are useful because they can be placed in a circuit to prevent electricity from flowing in the wrong direction.

 <figure>
 <img src="../assets/images/diodes.svg" alt="Diodes">